Asparagus With Hollandaise Sauce

 -

-Arrange on a warm platter, spoon hollandaise generously over the spears, and finish with chopped fresh chives.
+Arrange the warm asparagus on a platter, spoon the sauce generously over the stalks, and sprinkle with chopped fresh chives.

 Substitutions

-- Lemon juice -> Yuzu or rice vinegar
+- Lemon juice replaced with white wine vinegar

 Tips